postfiatorg/postfiatorg.github.io/content/posts/the-blackprint.md

 This has led me to jump full-tilt into the crypto markets for three major reasons.

-First - I do not trust the value of the dollar or its primary ‘stores of value’ - the US stock market and real estate.
-Inappropriate easing of monetary policy to paper over catastrophic policy error censored by the media to re-elect a corpse challenged by a reality TV star.
+1. I do not trust the value of the dollar or its stock and real estate markets.
+Inappropriate monetary easing papering over catastrophic policy error censored by the media to re-elect a corpse challenged by a reality TV star.
 That’s the world we live in.
-It inevitably ends in fascism or socialism which is extremely value destructive for any new business venture denominated in USD, unappealing for home-owners and a powder-keg for a massively overvalued stock market.
+Where it likely ends (fascism, socialism) will be extremely destructive for any business venture denominated in USD, unappealing for home-owners and a powder-keg for a massively overvalued stock market.

-Much as COVID hit China first, and people discounted that it wouldn’t happen in the US - so I think what’s happening in Chinese equity markets and society at large is the base case for the US.
-And once again - people are pretending this couldn’t happen.
-The current situation is unsustainable.
+People imagined that China's COVID restrictions couldn't happen in the US and were wrong.
+Similarly they imagine China's anti business policies couldn't happen in the US, and once again, I believe they are wrong.
+The current situation just isn't sustainable.
 Either populists get elected or fascists cement control via cracking down on dissent.
-I’m not sure which one will happen, and it doesn’t really matter because both mean I need a different focus.
+I’m not sure which one will happen, and it doesn’t really matter.
+Either way I don't want to be earning dollars or building US ties.

 Second - because so many other people are in the same situation, and Europe, China, other EMs, and Japan are not viable alternatives - it’s believable $4+ trillion could find its way into the crypto markets.
 I think this is actually on the low end - because we’ve reached the denominator issue.
-Why would you denominate your wealth in money you know you don’t have an intention of spending?
+If you don't want to end up spending US dollars because you're worried about getting stabbed with a screwdriver at CVS, what's the point of accumulating them?
+Similarly - if you can't trust foreign bank accounts (and you shouldn't), where do you put your money?
+Self-custodied digital money is the obvious answer.

 Third - extreme interest in crypto enthusiasts/founders in radical life extension, as well as the importance of fungibility of money internationally given testing rules - makes it an awesome asset to focus on given my life goals.
 This alignment is very important from a culture and focus perspective.
 I find that the people interested in Gold do not understand that we live in an era of technological acceleration which is entirely divorced from the government.
 Just because the government is broken does not mean progress has stalled or we are reverting back to the dark ages.

 It’s impossible to deny the relationship between money and sovereign identity in our lives especially in the social media era where signaling is important.
+I get more into this in the second half of this treatise.

 ## The Primacy of the Attention Economy and Speculation